sejong-rcv/LiteLVLM/README.md

 <br>

-- Large vision-language models can process hundreds or thousands of visual tokens, making inference slow and memory-intensive.
+- LVLMs can process hundreds or thousands of visual tokens, making inference slow and memory-intensive.
 - We observe that <strong>visual tokens inside the target object can be surprisingly less similar to the input text</strong>.
 - LiteLVLM leverages this insight to efficiently segment text-described objects at the pixel level.